abdullah5282/GAN-in-Fashion/README.md

 # GAN-in-Fashion
 Generative adversarial network (GAN) are type of AI model used for unsupervised learning.
 It consist of two parts generator and discriminator that are  trained simultaneously.
+Using DCGAN to classify and genreate new fashion designs.

 # I will be making regular updates to this repo as i continue to learn more about GAN and its related applications.